What is a works council, what is a staff council?

 My vocational school is closed because of the coronavirus.
 What should I do?

 If your vocational school is closed, you must go to the company, in which the practical training takes place.
 Unless the company is closed due to quarantine.
 For exams, you must always ask the responsible office whether the exam is taking place.
-You can also find more information under this link.

 Attention: If you have a “special leave to remain for the purpose of training” (Ausbildungsduldung) and get fired from your vocational training, get advice quickly!